 Tibetan refugee issue

-At the of the Nepal-China Bilateral Bilateral Consultative Mechanism held last week, the Chinese side reportedly Kathmandu to continue with its policy and guard against ‘internal or external factors’ influencing the policy in any manner.
+At the 14th meeting of the Nepal-China Bilateral Bilateral Consultative Mechanism held last week, the Chinese side reportedly nudged Kathmandu to continue with its One China policy and guard against ‘internal or external factors’ influencing the policy in any manner.

 This exhortation comes in the wake of a senior US official meeting Tibetan refugees in Kathmandu during an official visit to Nepal.
-US Under Secretary for civilian security, democracy and human rights, Uzra Zeya, in Nepal’s capital in the third week of this month.
+US Under Secretary for civilian security, democracy and human rights, Uzra Zeya, met Tibetan refugees in Nepal’s capital in the third week of this month.

-Soon after reaching Kathmandu, the US official visited the near Kathmandu where, apart from Tibetan refugees, she also met human rights activists and discussed the problems faced by the community in Nepal.
-Zeya wrapped up her visit to Nepal on May 21 by visiting the Bouddha area in Kathmandu where a large number of Tibetan refugees live (see ).
+Soon after reaching Kathmandu, the US official visited the Tibetan refugee settlement at Jawalakhel near Kathmandu where, apart from Tibetan refugees, she also met human rights activists and discussed the problems faced by the community in Nepal.
+Zeya wrapped up her visit to Nepal on May 21 by visiting the Bouddha area in Kathmandu where a large number of Tibetan refugees live (see this).

 Representatives of the Tibetan refugees complained to the visiting US official that about seven thousand of the fifteen thousand refugees in Nepal had not been provided refugee identity cards and other documents by the Nepal government.
 This has put them in a severe disadvantage in securing admissions to educational institutions, getting jobs, traveling abroad or engaging in many social activities.

 Under pressure from China, Nepal had stopped issuing identity cards to Tibetan refugees in 1995.
 The USA and some Western nations have been urging Nepal to issue identity cards to the refugees and the Nepalese establishment is divided over this sensitive issue.